googlefonts/noto-emoji/README.md

 Please note that I did not create most of the emojis.
 You can find an overview of the changes I made in the file CHANGES.txt

 Most information on this fork will be included in the [Wiki](https://github.com/C1710/blobmoji/wiki).
 There you'll find more detailed build instructions and other helpful information on how to use this font and much more.
+If you want to use this font - there's a [Wiki page](https://github.com/C1710/blobmoji/wiki/Installation-Usage) :D

 (_[Emojipedia®](https://emojipedia.org) is a registered trademark of Emojipedia Pty Ltd_)